MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-debug-log.md

 ## Android Debug Log Overview

-The **Debug Log** tool provides a way to view log output while debugging an app.
+The **Debug Log** tool provides a way to view log output while debugging an app through Visual Studio.
 The debug log supports the following devices:

 -   Physical Android phones, tablets, and wearables.
 -   An Android Virtual device running on the Google Android Emulator.

 > [!NOTE]
 > The **Debug Log** tool does not work with Xamarin Live Player.

+The **Debug Log** does not display log messages that are generated while the app is running standalone on the device (i.e., while it is disconnected from Visual Studio).

 ## Accessing the Debug Log from Visual Studio